wetryingtodorock/getblock-docs/en/rpc-service/ksm/json-rpc/ksm_state_subscribeRuntimeVersion.md

 ---
-title: ksm:state_subscribeRuntimeVersion \[POST\] {disallowed}
+title: ksm:state_subscribeRuntimeVersion  {disallowed} - Kusama
-description: Retrieves the runtime version via subscription
+description: Example code for the ksm:state_subscribeRuntimeVersion  {disallowed} json-rpc method. Сomplete guide on how to use ksm:state_subscribeRuntimeVersion  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters